Long Beach Adult Day Care Abuse Attorney

 Adult Day Care Center Neglect and Abuse

-Adult day care centers and adult day health care centers provide a valuable service to adults in need of assistance and their families.
-They are particularly helpful for the families that provide care for elderly relatives at night and on weekends, but have a job to go to on weekdays.
-These facilities can help the elderly by feeding them, administering medication, looking out for their safety, and keeping them occupied.
-They also give families of the elderly peace of mind, knowing that their vulnerable loved ones are being cared for while they are at work.
+Adult day care centers and adult day health care centers provide a valuable service to adults in need of assistance.
+They are particularly helpful for families that provide care for elderly relatives at night and on weekends, but have a job to go to on weekdays.
+These facilities help the elderly by feeding them, administering medication, looking out for their safety, and keeping them occupied.
+They also give families peace of mind, knowing that their vulnerable loved ones are being cared for while they are at work.

-Unfortunately, not all adult day care centers treat people in their care the way they are supposed to.
-If you suspect your elderly loved one is being abused or neglected at an adult day care center, you have an obligation to remove them from the facility and file a complaint.
+Unfortunately, not all adult day cares treat people the way they are supposed to.
+If you suspect your elderly loved one is being abused or neglected at an adult day care center, you have an obligation to remove him or her from the facility and file a complaint.
 You may also want to speak to an experienced Long Beach elder abuse attorney about taking civil action.
-Since 2002, attorney Travis Siegel of Siegel Law has been fighting for the rights of senior citizens and their families.
+Since 2002, Travis Siegel of Siegel Law has been fighting for the rights of senior citizens and their families.
 Call for a free case evaluation at (562) 645-4145.